 Our Topics fit into these general subject categories in the following way:

-“Bible“ is Bible, Habits (character development), Christian History, and Biography of Great Christians (Trial & Triumph).
+“Bible“ is Bible, Habits (character development), Christian History, and Biography of Great Christians, and Repetition Parable.
 Christian schools also have Chapel with worship time, like our Hymns.

-“Language Arts“ is Reading, Phonics, Composition, Grammar, English Language Lessons, Spelling, Dictation, Literature, Copywork (Handwriting), Recitations, Shakespeare, and Poetry.
+“Language Arts“ is Reading, Writing, Composition, Grammar, Dictation, Literature, Copywork (Handwriting), Repetition Poem, Shakespeare, and Poetry.

-“Science“ is Nature Study, Natural History, Drawing (promotes observation of nature), and Lab Science.
+“Science“ is Nature Study, Natural History, Botony, Physiology, Geology, and Lab Science.

-“Social Studies“ is World History, American History, English History, French History, Plutarch’s Lives (Citizenship), Current Events, Biography, and Geography.
+“Social Studies“ is World History, American History, English History, French History, Plutarch’s Lives (Citizenship), Current Events, Biography, Timeline Work (The Book of Centuries), and Geography.

-“Foreign Language“ is Spanish, French, Sign Language, and Latin.
+“Foreign Language“ is French, Latin, German, Sign Language, and Spanish.